fontys-intersect/fontys-intersect-2020/introduction.md

 ## Scope
 The scope of this project is only an industrial system with the associated sensors and an Smartscreen.
 If there is more time to perform pentests, we will be looking at other environments to test.
-Those environments is not only a device; It will be something that's running on an OS, has communication, connections and a back-end system.
+That possible environment is not only a device; It will be something that's running on an OS, has communication, connections and a back-end system.

 ## Target Audience
 The guidelines presented are there for individuals or companies to use to secure their IOT devices better.